Google Tag Manager

 "Domain not allowed" error

-• Add localhost for testing locally
+• Add localhost if you're testing locally

 Issues not appearing in Jira